anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Mark 1.4-11** describes John the Baptist's ministry of baptism ('I have baptized you with water; but he will baptize you with the Holy Spirit'), and has Jesus being baptised by John, with 'the Spirit' descending on him, and 'a voice ... from heaven'. **Genesis 1.1-5** says, 'a wind from God [or 'the spirit of God'] swept over the face of the waters.
 Then God said ...'. **Acts 19.1-7** has Paul in Ephesus contrasting the baptism of John with baptism 'in the name of the Lord Jesus', which is accompanied by the Holy Spirit.

 ## Epiphany 2

+These readings are used on the second Sunday _after_ the Epiphany (the Sunday between 14 and 20 January).

 The Gospel readings for this Sunday cover John 1.29 &ndash; 2.11.
 In the RCL, it makes sense to see these readings as John's announcement of the beginning of Jesus' public ministry (with echoes of Jesus' baptism), to go alongside next week's readings from Matthew, Mark and Luke.
 This makes slightly less sense under Common Worship: see note on Epiphany 3.